froots/froots.github.io/_posts/2011-04-26-testing-backbone-apps-with-jasmine-sinon-3.md

 {% endhighlight %}

 Our examples so far have been simple.
-You can see that controllers can easily create a lot of other objects, and then call methods on those objects in order to get things rolling in your application.
+You can see that routers can easily create a lot of other objects, and then call methods on those objects in order to get things rolling in your application.

-If you are instantiating your initial application objects like this in your controllers, then you'll be creating a lot of stubs and mocks in your controller specs.
+If you are instantiating your initial application objects like this in your routers, then you'll be creating a lot of stubs and mocks in your router specs.
 This is a matter of application design.
 For simple applications it is probably not a big issue, but this approach soon gets unwieldy.

 An alternative approach is to instantiate any initial *Backbone.js* objects in an overall application initialisation method that is run when the page is first loaded, for example in a DOM ready handler.
-The controller would also be instantiated and *Backbone.js*'s history object initialised at this point.
-The primary application objects that you have created (usually the views) can then bind and unbind to the built-in *Backbone.js* controller route events as required within their own code.
+The router would also be instantiated and *Backbone.js*'s history object initialised at this point.
+The primary application objects that you have created (usually the views) can then bind and unbind to the built-in *Backbone.js* route events as required within their own code.
 In this way you are effectively delegating responsibility to the individual application objects so they are in charge of their own destiny.
 The outcome of this is code that is easier to test, and easier to maintain.
 If your specs become unwieldy, long and difficult to set up, then this is often a code smell suggesting that you should probably simplify or refactor your code.

 Looking back to the top of example 1, we can see that we have now tested the first three steps required to render our to do list.
 The last two steps are the responsibility of two views: the <code>TodoListView</code> and the <code>TodoView</code>.
 Let's take a look at testing views, then.